The Power of Long-Term Compound Interest Investments

 3. Excessive risk can contribute to large losses, which can erode the long-term effects of compounding.

 Compound interest has been called the eighth wonder of the world.
 And when you look at a chart like figure 1, the effects can be impressive.
-But really, it’s just simple math.
-But as we’ll see in the next section, it may be a little too simple, meaning it doesn’t account for the setbacks, like corrections, bear markets, and recessions, that can occur along the way.
+It’s really just simple math.
+But as we’ll see in the next section, it may be a little too simple, meaning it doesn’t account for setbacks like corrections, bear markets, and recessions, that can occur along the way.

 Suppose you have $1,000 earning 5% per year.
 That’s $50 per year, right?
 Yes, but then it starts to compound.
 After that first year at 5% interest, you now have $1,050.
 Add the same 5% interest, and you get $52.50 the second year for a total of $1,102.50.
 The third year your total grows to $1,157.63 ($1,102.50 x 1.05).
 Yes, the extra gains over and above the original $50 in interest are small at first, but they pick up steam as time goes on.